ChrisCooney05/CSS_Learning/css_box_model/README.md

 ![box_model](https://www.internetingishard.com/html-and-css/css-box-model/css-box-model-73a525.png)

-# Content Boxes and Border Boxes
+### Content Boxes and Border Boxes

 The width and height properties only define the size of a box’s content.
 Its padding and border are both added on top of whatever explicit dimensions you set.
 Fortunately, CSS lets you change how the width of a box is calculated via the box-sizing property.

 ![content_box](https://www.internetingishard.com/html-and-css/css-box-model/box-sizing-content-box-09f48a.png)

+### Summary

+- Everything is a box.
+- Boxes can be inline or block-level.
+- Boxes have content, padding, borders, and margins.
+- They also have seemingly arbitrary rules about how they interact.
+- Mastering the CSS box model means you can lay out most web pages.